University of Cincinnati Bearcat Bands: Jazz bands

 The Bearcat Bands offers a Fall Jazz Band and a Spring Jazz Band.
 These ensembles adopt a big band style and are dedicated to the development of fine music.
 While pursuing contemporary and traditional pieces, these ensembles also dive deeper into combo music that represent different styles and periods.
 Both groups have end-of-semester performances and concerts, but always open themselves up to additional performance opportunities throughout the school year.

 Visual Ensembles

-In addition to boasting a strong musical presence, the Bearcat Bands also fosters a strong visual ensemble.
-In the Fall Semester, the Bearcat Spirit Bands proudly display our color guard and feature twirlers.
+In addition to a strong musical presence, the Bearcat Bands also holds a strong visual ensemble.
+In the Fall Semester, the Bearcat Spirit Bands display a colour guard and feature twirlers.
 Many of these individuals go on into the Spring Semester to pursue Bearcat Winter Guard.
 In this ensemble, individuals previously not familiar with the visual arts may still participate and learn such skills they have to offer.
 This group has the opportunity to perform at selected pregames and halftimes at men's and/or women's basketball games.